 So, to accomplish its strategy of containment towards China and Russia, and to isolate Iran, the US used the Abraham Accords to establish the Middle Eastern region as a historic zone of US hegemony and power ever since the Truman Doctrine—which developed the northern tier as a “buffer zone” against the USSR.
-Needless to say, currently, the same style of policy like the northern tier is being used by the US against China (Callahan, 2020).
+Needless to say, currently, the same style of policy as the northern tier is being used by the US against China.

 Beijing is conscious of the grand strategy of the US and has a sense that the Abraham Accords could contribute to US containment policy towards it in the Middle East.
 The United States can pressurize its allies in the region to rethink their partnership with China regarding BRI.
 Although Beijing has cordially accepted the peace initiative, few Chinese political thinkers bother with how this pact can influence the dynamics of the Middle East, particularly the Palestine issue.

 This agreement can split the Arab countries and promote radicalism by Hamas (Sehgal, 2020).
 The militarization of the Middle East is one of the essential goals of the USA.
 Hence, the concluding hanging arms deal between UAE and the US is one of the products of the Abraham Accords.
 The US decided to sell F-35 fighter jets, EA-18G Growler jets, and Reaper drones to the UAE.